 Go for check-ups regularly and if you have a bridge or wear dentures, ask the dentist to ensure that they fit properly.

-There are many simple ways that you can take better care of your dentures to ensure better oral health.
+If you wear dentures, there are many simple ways that you can take better care of your dentures to ensure better oral health.
 Oral-health specialists such as the people at Kennedy Square Dental can provide specific information to improve how you take care of your dentures, but there are many things you can do on your own as well.

 So, use them carefully and give them rest in the night time.